St. Martha's Centenary

 Principal among the Irish clergy were Monsignor Peter Byrne (Killanny, Co Louth), Fr Patrick Kerwick (Callan, Co Kilkenny), Monsignor John Martin (Ballyferriter, Co Kerry), Fr Jeremiah O’Rourke (Ballinara, Co Tipperary), and Archbishop Michael Sheehan (Co Waterford, who lived in St Martha’s parish).
 A summary of many others is also recorded in the book.

-Faith, Hospitality and Service will be available for sale from 3 April for just $20 (plus handling and postage if applicable) from St Martha’s Catholic Church, Strathfield, NSW, Australia, 2135.
+Faith, Hospitality and Service is available for sale, for just $20 (plus handling and postage if applicable) from St Martha’s Catholic Church, Strathfield, NSW, Australia, 2135.

 The book’s chapters: